localstack/docs/content/en/user-guide/tools/cloud-pods/launchpad/index.md

 ### LocalStack is not running

-In case your LocalStack instance is not running, you will see the following error message:
+If your LocalStack instance is not running, you will encounter the following error message:

 ![Cloud Pods Launchpad Error LocalStack not running](ls-not-running.png)

-Please start up your LocalStack instance and try again.
-Find out more about how to start LocalStack in the [Getting Started]({{< ref "getting-started" >}}) section.
+Start your LocalStack instance and attempt the operation once more.
+For detailed instructions on starting LocalStack, refer to the [Getting Started]({{< ref "getting-started" >}}) section.

 ### Failed to load metadata

-In case the launchpad fails to load the metadata of your pod, you will see the following error message:
+If the launchpad encounters difficulties while loading the metadata of your pod, you will receive the following error message:

 ![Cloud Pods Launchpad Error failed to load metadata](metadata-load-failed.png)

-This can happen if the pod is not available anymore or if the URL is not valid.
-Please check the URL and try again.
+This can occur when the pod is no longer accessible or if the URL provided is invalid.
+Review the URL and attempt the operation once more.

 ### Failed to inject pod

-In case the launchpad fails to inject the pod into your LocalStack instance, you will see 'Pod injection failed' in the log message.
+If the launchpad is unable to successfully inject the pod into your LocalStack instance, you will encounter a `Pod injection failed` message in the log.
+This issue may arise from various factors, such as version disparities.
+For further insights and information, please review your LocalStack logs.
-This may be due to a couple of reasons, like version mismatch.
-Please check out your LocalStack logs for more information.